Healthy Food for Adolescents: Nutrition Guide to Prevent Malnutrition (2026 Guide)

 Why Healthy Food is Important for Adolescents?

 Adolescence (10-19 years) refers to the time when an individual enjoys a rapid physical, emotional and mental development.
-At this age, the body needs proper nutrition to help in increasing the height of the body, development of the muscles, good bones, development of the brain, hormonal stability and the body should have fine immune system.
+At this age, the body needs proper nutrition to help in increasing the development of the muscles, good bones, development of the brain, hormonal stability and the body should have fine immune system.
 Eating well in the teenage years helps in minimizing infections, anemia, obesity and most of the health issues in the future.

 Nutrition is beneficial to teenagers: